Warren Buffett Index Fund Portfolio

 2. No Exact Match?
 If your 401(k) lacks a specific fund, approximate the allocation:

 • For VOO (S&P 500), use a U.S. large-cap stock fund or a total U.S. stock market fund.
+Again, look for low expense ratios and diversification.

 • For BSV (short-term bonds), use a general bond fund or a money market fund if no short-term bond option exists.